Reflections on the 50th Anniversary of The 1964-65 Civil Rights and Voting Rights Acts,The Black Composer and My Brother's Keeper Initiative

 A similar new energy has

 found its way to The Minnesota Orchestra's appointment of Roderick Cox as Assistant Conductor.
-Cox has debuted to great reception not only in Minnesota but as a well received Guest Conductor around the world.
+Cox has since moved on from The Minnesota Orchestra.

 The Promise of a New Dawn...is

 Indeed, "the moral arc of the universe is long, but bends towards justice.." as Martin Luther King so famously remarked